 Winter is Coming!!!

-And that means winter Pike fishing.
+And that means deadbaiting for Pike.
 For some, the Lures are put away, the ever increasing popularity of Fly Fishing for pike wanes and lads up and down the country look for new sleeping bags, warm bivvies, and woolly underwear.

 Winter Pike fishing for the hardcore can involve lots a tea, frost, shredded hands and thoughts of open fires and home, and, at more than one stage of the hunt, repeatedly saying “what in the name of jaysus am I doing here” to yourself.